cisnlp/bias-in-nlp/README.md

 This is a collection of natural language processing papers that deal with bias (mostly gender bias).
 The list is by no means complete and is just a way to keep up with the large amount of papers in that area.
 If you miss a paper, please add it.

-TODOS
-* add papers from [GeBNLP2020](https://genderbiasnlp.talp.cat/gebnlp2020/accepted-papers/) once they are available.

 Papers
 -----

 **Towards Detection of Subjective Bias using Contextualized Word Embeddings**